 Here’s a simple function definition that returns the existing type accelerators:

-The auto-help information is specified inside a block comment at the start of your script.
-A bloc comment begins with “<# “ and ends with “#>”- everything inside these two character blocks is considered to be a comment.
-Here’s a very simple auto-help block:
+The CBH information is specified inside a block comment at the start of your script.
+A block comment begins with “<# “ and ends with “#>”- everything inside these two character blocks is considered to be a comment.
+Here’s a very simple CBH block within a script:

 Cool Script